 Auto Doctor (OBD Auto Doctor) is one of the first diagnostics apps that come to mind when talking about OBD2 apps.
 The popular software is available for Android and iOS, and it lets users diagnose car problems within a matter of seconds.
-All you need is is an OBD2-compatible vehicle, an adapter and, of course, the OBD Auto Doctor app.
+All you need is an OBD2-compatible vehicle, an adapter, and, of course, the OBD Auto Doctor app.

 The Android OBD2 app allows you to connect your phone to your car and assess any technical issues that you may have facing.
 Whether you want to make sure everything is working as intended or want to diagnose a problem, OBD Auto Doctor for Android gets the job done quite well.

 Setup and Usage

 But how does the app work?
 The OBD Auto Doctor app connects to a computer-based system commonly seen in nearly all modern vehicles.
 These systems are responsible for storing important information about your car’s components.
 If the system detects anything unusual, error codes are generated to identify underlying issues.

 The free version of the OBD Auto Doctor app should be good enough for most users to be fair.
 While the extra features are worth it for professional mechanics, they might not be worth much to you.
 However, the app’s premium version is relatively cheap, so it’s not a significant investment to begin with.
 For such a small price, you get access to a lot of diagnostics information.